 Weekly date nights, getting intimate, snuggling on the couch when you get a chance – all of these are chances to bring back the attraction you felt in the first place.
 Swap your sweatpants for silk boxers sometimes, or lacy underwear.
-Hold hands at the supermarket, go to the park for a picnic one Sunday.
-Routine and ‘real life’ tend to get in the way romance, it’s up to you to make the time.
+Hold hands at the supermarket, go to the park for a picnic on Sunday.
+Routine and ‘real life’ tend to get in the way of romance sometimes.
+It’s up to you to make the time.

 4. Actively listen to your partner

-Now, no one likes to be told that there’s things about them that need to be changed or improved.
+Now, no one likes to be told that there are things about them that need to be changed or improved.
 But remember, unless your partner’s a twat (in which case, dump them), they’ll be gentle and tell you what’s bothering them and how you can work through it.

 5. Focus on the good stuff